mrmarlrico/Bookstore-API/README.md

 ## How To Use

 1. Run MongoDB
+2. Activate virtual environment "source env/bin/activate"
-2. Run the app "python run.py"
+3. Run the app "python run.py"
-3. Adding new book to the store
+4. Adding new book to the store

    - On Linux/Ubuntu terminal use this code
    - "curl -X POST -H "Content-Type: application/json" -d '{